What makes Grace incredible?

 His grace includes His promises

-God promises, with long life will He satisfy you with (Psalm 91:16).
-In other words, you will be made to last a long time and endure for an extended period because He assures that your days will increase and years will be added to your life (Proverbs 9:11).
+With long life will He satisfy you with (Psalm 91:16).
+In other words, you will be made to live a long time and endure for an extended period because He assures that your days will increase and years will be added to your life (Proverbs 9:11).

 Another promise God gave us is to give us abundant life (John 10:10).
 He desires for us to have an abundance of everything that belongs to Him, but we must seek and desire His blessings (Matthew 6:33).